GURPS Steampunk: GURPS Difference Engine

-The 1990 novel The Difference Engine by William Gibson and Bruce Sterling, is often credited with popularizing the concept of steampunk.
+The 1990 novel The Difference Engine by William Gibson and Bruce Sterling is often credited with popularizing the concept of steampunk.
 In 1991 and 1992, Sterling and Jackson respectively announced GURPS Difference Engine, an adaptation of the setting of the novel for the role-playing game, as "in the works".
 However the author working on the book died during its development, and although Space: 1889 contributor Mark Clark held discussions with SJG about submitting a proposal, by 1997 the project was defunct.

 GURPS Castle Falkenstein

-In the second half of 2000, SJG released another GURPS steampunk offering: GURPS Castle Falkenstein, by James Cambias and Phil Masters.
-Castle Falkenstein was a highly original role-playing game by Mike Pondsmith, which offered Victorian adventure in an alternate history where Steampunk technology operated alongside magic, and faerie races enriched the setting.
-The original game had largely ended production by the time Steve Jackson licensed the property from R. Talsorian Games, engaging designers with previous experience in both GURPS and Castle Falkenstein to produce the GURPS adaptation.
-According to Masters, the goal of the project was not to adapt Falkensteins original mechanics to GURPS so much as to present its New Europa setting as a backdrop for GURPS players; nevertheless, a new magic system is included to satisfy the setting's unique requirements. and was praised by some critics.
+In the second half of 2000, SJG released another steampunk offering: GURPS Castle Falkenstein, by James Cambias and Masters.
+Castle Falkenstein is a role-playing game by Mike Pondsmith, and offers Victorian adventure in an alternate history where steampunk technology operates alongside magic, and faerie races enrich the setting.
+The original game had largely ended production by the time Steve Jackson licensed the property from R. Talsorian Games, and engaged designers with previous experience in both GURPS and Castle Falkenstein to produce the adaptation.
+According to Masters, the goal of the project was not to adapt Falkensteins mechanics to GURPS so much as to present its New Europa setting as a backdrop for GURPS players; nevertheless, a new magic system is included to satisfy the setting's unique requirements. and was praised by some critics.